 Rubiono was Deputy Director of the Communication Programs Division for one year before being called on to lead ISD.
 He began his state service in the division, holding various positions throughout a 28-year career, including developer, database administrator, application development manager, and as technical delivery manager for multiple major IT projects.
 Rubiono was also Chief of the Information Technology Services Branch.

 Rubiono has a Bachelor of Science degree in Computer Science from California State University, Sacramento, and is a graduate of the DMV Leadership Development Academy.

-Thomas Wilson was appointed in August 2018.
-As Deputy Director and Chief, he provides oversight and direction for the Investigations Division (INV), which conducts complex criminal, administrative, and civil investigations involving identity theft, financial fraud, document counterfeiting, employee fraud, and illegal odometer and vehicle identification alterations.
+Scott Greminger assumed his sharing role as Acting Deputy Director of the Investigations Division in April 2021.
+He provides oversight and direction for the Investigations Division (INV), which conducts complex criminal, administrative, and civil investigations involving identity theft, financial fraud, document counterfeiting, employee fraud, and illegal odometer and vehicle identification alterations.